Keyboard shortcuts

 Heffs

 Why not (78627).
-Why not is probably the first pattern with heffs for most jugglers.
-It is a widely know 6-club pattern, with lots of videos and good video tutorials.
-Many jugglers fudge the timing with a fast zip (like Jim's patterns) and juggle it synchronously.
-The most common and easiest to learn start is to have juggler B start with two clubs and react to the first pass with heff-zip-pass-self-pass.
+Why not is probably the first pattern with heffs for most passers.
+It is a widely known 6-club pattern, with lots of videos and good video tutorials.
+Many passers fudge the timing with a fast zip (like in Jim’s patterns) and juggle it synchronously.
+The most common and easiest to learn start is to have passer B start with two clubs and react to the first pass with heff-zip-pass-self-pass.

 7R ∥8R6L2L7R ∥7R X8L6L2R7R X2|21|1